In Ein Kerem guide we will visit Mary’s Spring, Church of the Visitation, Church of St. John Ba Harim, and Notre Dame de Sion. Let’s begin!

 According to a Christian tradition which started in the 14th century, the Virgin Mary drank water from this village spring, and there is also the place where Mary and Elizabeth met.
 Therefore, since the 14th century, the spring is known as the Fountain of the Virgin.
 The spring waters are considered holy by some Catholic and Orthodox Christian pilgrims who visit the site and are filling here their bottles.
-What looks like a spring is actually the end of an ancient aqueduct.
+What looks like spring is the end of an ancient aqueduct.
 The spring itself was always known as one of the best and strongest in the Judaean Mountains, but today its water is not potable due to pollution.
-The former Arab inhabitants have built a mosque and school on the site, of which a Maqam (shrine) and minaret still remain.
+The former Arab inhabitants have built a mosque and school on the site, of which a Maqam (shrine) and minaret remain.

 The Church of the Visitation

 From Mary’s Spring, we will take the stairs towards The Church of the Visitation.